yanmastra/StockHawk/README.md

 # What is this ?

-This is a final project of IAK Batch #3 4th Periode Advance class on February 2018
+This is a final project of IAK Bali Batch #3 4th Periode Advance class on February 2018